Tips on how to spend a day in the Blue Mountains while traveling near Sydney, Australia.

 Around 11am after our hike, we drove back through the charming town of Blackheath to get a coffee.

-Though the town is tiny, it had some colorful street art, an interesting antique shop, and a few cafes and restaurants.
+The town is tiny.
+But it had some colorful street art, an interesting antique shop, and a few cafes and restaurants.

 For those who don’t want to camp in a tent, there is plenty of nice accommodation here as well.